Introduction

 Optimal support and direction will be provided for those who are taking the course while undertaking other significant work and family commitments.
 The course values peer to peer learning and utilises the experience of those more established GPNs to give practical advice on working in real-life settings, integrating theory and practice, which optimises patient care and practitioner development.

-The course shall consist of 12 modules, delivered virtually via zoom, over a 6-week period followed by a face-to-face practical skills day.
-NMBI Category 1 approval for each module.
-There will be a limit of 30 participants per course.
+There will be a limit of 100 participants per course.
 All of the module tutors are experienced in working in general practice and will bring a unique insight into the practicalities of working in this exciting environment.

 Course Fees